this-justin2001/this-justin2001/README.md

 - Hello everyone!
 - My name is Justin Sanderson and I am a Purchasing Agent and Programmer for Apogee Components
 - If you need to reach out to me about anything you can email me at justin.sanderson01@gmail.com
-- If you decide to implement any of my code into a project you are working on, please email me.
-Though I don't mind others useing my work, I like to see how my code is being used
+- If there is some piece of my code that you think can be improved at all, plese email me.
+I absolutely love to collaborate with other programmers and students on their/my work.
 - If you decide to reach out to me please include "github" somewhere in the subject line so I know its not spam

 <!---